 This week we posted our 50th author interview.
 That’s a huge milestone—for cricket players it’s a half century.
 Thanks to all of the authors who have been interviewed.
 Not only is it interesting reading, it has also become a useful pile of raw data that I’d like to start digging into.
 This week we’ll look at the question, “What do you do to market your files?”

-By the way, if you’re an Envato author and would like to be interviewed for the blog, head over to this form.
-We’d love to hear from you.
+By the way, if you’re an Envato author and would like to be interviewed for the blog,

 Marketing doesn’t come naturally to everyone.
 You have creative skills, but you don’t necessarily have business, marketing or customer service skills.
 You might not even want to develop them.
 But you should.
 And you can.
 In this article we’ll analyze how fifty marketplace authors are doing just that.